How to File an Iowa Trade Name Registration (DBA)

 Sole Proprietorships and Partnerships will pay $7 to the County Recorder for registering a Trade Name, while Corporations and LLCs will pay $5 to the Secretary of State to register.

-What are the steps to file a DBA in Iowa?
+What are the steps to file a Trade Name in Iowa?

 Sole Proprietorships and Partnerships

-Many County Recorders have the Trade Name form available for download, while some require the form to be picked up in-person.
+Many County Recorders have the Trade Name form available for download on their website, while some require the form to be picked up in-person.

 Common information requested includes:

-Before filing the form, be sure to have it notarized.
+Before signing and filing the form, be sure to have it notarized.
 Most county offices will have notary services available.

-Submit the form and filing fee to the County Recorder.
+Submit the form and filing fee to the local County Recorder’s office.
 Once filed, a Registration of Trade Name certificate will be provided.

 Information requested included the name of the applicant, name of the business, date, signature, and type of business entity.

-Corporations will check the box marked “Iowa Business Corporation Act (profit corporation – Iowa Code ch.
+- Corporations will need to check the box marked “Iowa Business Corporation Act (profit corporation – Iowa Code ch.
 490).

-LLCs will check the box marked “Revised Uniform Limited Liability Company Act (Iowa Code ch.
+- LLCs will need to check the box marked “Revised Uniform Limited Liability Company Act (Iowa Code ch.
 489).

 Iowa Secretary of State